 I have not read this book myself, but in my research online I found that the author is a philosopher and emeritus professor at Yale.
 He wrote Lament for a Son after losing his own young-adult son in a climbing accident.
 The quote the blogger spotlighted was written in the context of Christ's Resurrection.

 What is the purpose of the marks of death on Christ and on his Mother?
-This side of heaven, we can't know fully, but perhaps we can speculate.
+This side of heaven, we can not know fully, but perhaps we can speculate a bit.
 Christ lives to make intercession for us (Heb.
 7:25), standing in heaven as though slain (Rev. 5:6).
 And we also find an image of the suffering, sorrowful Mother in heaven as well (Rev. 12:1-6).
 Christ's death marks witness eternally to the Father on behalf of redeemed mankind, "See how I love them."
 The Sorrowful Mother's wounds may well continually say to the Father, "See how I love our Son."